CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 - Sections

-Singularity files use sections to specify the environment and applications to build.
+The Singularity file uses sections to specify the dependencies, environmental settings, and runscripts when it build.

 *  %help - create text for a help menu associated with your container
 *  %setup - executed on the host system outside of the container, after the base OS has been installed.
 *  %files - copy files from your host system into the container
 *  %labels -
-*  %environment -
+*  %environment - exports environment settings to the container
-*  %post -
+*  %post - use to install software and dependencies
-*  %runscript -
+*  %runscript - executes a script when the container runs
-*  %test -
+*  %test - runs a test on the build of the container

 - Setting up Singularity file system

 `$SINGULARITY_ROOTFS`

-Example Singularity file using a Docker image of Ubuntu 16.04:
+Example Singularity file using a `Docker hosted version <https://hub.docker.com/_/ubuntu/>`_ of Ubuntu (16.04 here):

 .. code-block:: bash